All Products

 3. In the left-side navigation pane, click Overview.

-4. On the Gateway Ingress tab, view the Ingress IP Address of the Server Load Balancer (SLB) instance.
+4. On the Gateway Ingress tab, view the value of the Ingress IP Address parameter of the Server Load Balancer (SLB) instance.

 5. Use a cURL command to test the traffic of base versions.
-The test result shows that the traffic passes through the base versions of Application A, Application B, and Application C. Sample code:
+The test result shows that traffic passes through the base versions of Application A, Application B, and Application C. The following sample code provides an example of the configuration:

 # Test command